redwrasse/convstacks/README.md

 ### Analyzer

 Analyzer operations are intended (tbd) as analysis of dataset and model properties, eventually ideally suggesting model architecture.
 These operations are tbd, based on such parameters like `gamma, Delta`.
+Hyperparameter tuning is one brute-force way of doing this, but there are more obvious relationships between the model and data for this domain.

 ```python